FTP vs SFTP vs SCP vs SSH: Which One to Use?

 FTP/SFTP

-File Transfer Protocol (FTP) is a protocol that you can use to transfer files between server and client.
-SSH File Transfer Protocol (SFTP) is a newer protocol that does the same thing except using a more secure connection, so it is better to use SFTP than FTP whenever possible.
+File Transfer Protocol (FTP) is used to transfer files between a server and a client.
+SSH File Transfer Protocol (SFTP) is a newer, more secure version of FTP.
+For this reason, SFTP is the preferred choice whenever possible.

 sftp username@server